 Solution #8: Reinstall Roblox.

-If doing all the steps above don’t yield positive results, your last option is to remove Roblox from your computer and reinstall a clean version.
-This would also help if you’re getting the error code 277 due to failed or incomplete installation.
+If doing all the steps above don’t yield positive results and you’re still getting this error code, your last option is to remove Roblox from your computer and reinstall a clean version.
+This would also help if you’re getting the error code 277 due to failed or incomplete installation process.
 Reinstalling will overwrite or replace any broken or damaged files causing the issue.

 To reinstall Roblox, follow the steps below: